 - Seattle Tunnel Partners repair work plan (pdf 4.8 Mb)

-- Video of crews building the access pit (view on YouTube or download WMV file)
+- Video of crews building the access pit (links to YouTube)

 Live view of construction

 Construction is hard to see in person because crews built a wall to shield neighbors from construction noise.
 The best view of STP’s work is from our time-lapse camera.
 Click on the "SR 99 tunnel access pit" camera in the grid below to watch crews as they work to access and repair Bertha, or check out other viaduct-related construction happening elsewhere along the SR 99 corridor.